katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 same time.
 We highly value every idea or contribution from our community, and we kindly ask you to take the time to read the following guidelines before submitting your change request in our public [issue tracker].
-This will help us better understand the proposed change, and how it will benefit the community.
+This will help us better understand the proposed change and how it will benefit the community.

 This guide is our best effort to explain the criteria and reasoning behind our decisions when evaluating change requests and considering them for